easteregg-lover/Server-raider-discord/INSTRUCTIONS.md

-# How te send multiple messages?
+# How to send multiple messages?
 Click on a confirmation button multiple times

 # How to create bot?